A Complete Guide to Magento 2 Speed Optimization

 1. Choose the Right Hosting

-A hosting plan is a foundation of a fast website.
-Always go for a premium hosting plan.
+Therefore, we recommend always going for a premium hosting plan.
 This investment will pay off in the form of quick server response.
-Magento stores can be really big and cheap hosting plans just don’t help.
+Magento stores can be really large in terms of size and cheap hosting plans just do not help.
+On top of it, not all hosting servers are ideal for Magento 2 stores.

 Go to System -> Cache Management.
 All of the cache types should be set to ENABLED.
 If they are not, choose “Select All” from the dropdown, Enable, and press the Submit button.